 When cytokines are increased to this level, and the entire body is markedly inflamed, you have very little resistance to any type of infection or disease, both acute infection and chronic.
 This situation puts your body in an extreme state of being unwell and makes you susceptible to increased hypertension, increased heart rate, damage to your organs, and greatly increased risk for cardiovascular disease, cancer, and Alzheimer’s, which are three of the biggest causes of death in the United States.

 For More Information Call Us at 817-539-6168

 How is Insulin Resistance Treated?

 The best news is that both insulin resistance and Type 2 Diabetes are reversible.
-How these conditions are treated is going to depend in part on what stage of the disease that you are in.
-Regardless, treatment will require some diet and lifestyle changes to include:
+How these conditions are treated is going to depend in part on what stage of the disease you are in.
+Regardless, treatment will require some diet and lifestyle changes including:

 - See a medical provider who is knowledgeable about insulin resistance

 - Change your diet and eat healthy foods (we offer the medically supervised Transform diet here at DLHC, which is a healthy way to lose weight, and incorporates several different types of eating plans including the Mediterranean diet, Low carb, etc.)